RetroAppleJS/RetroAppleJS.github.io/docs/TOOLS.md

 We aim to have all the documentation available in markdown format, for easy online access and editing in GitHub.
 Docs_updater.html was designed to read all the markdown documentation available online in this project, and compile a JavaScript include file that would provide a perfect copy of all the available documentation inside the IDE.
 The following diagram shows how clearly the steps:
 * Fetch Readme.me file from GitHub
-* extract all \*.md file links located in /docs :arrow_right: fetch all listed .md files
+* extract all \*.md file links located in /docs
+* fetch all listed .md files
 * convert each to HTML and append to JavaScript file
 * preview
 * download the JavaScript file